JVital2013/vitality-goes/README.md

 Then, copy a set of example configuration files from the configs folder of this repo into C:\xampp\htdocs\config.
 Take a look at the [config readme](docs/config.md) for more.

 ## Configuring Vitality GOES
-Take a look at the [config readme](docs/config.md) for info on how to tweak the Vitality GOES configuration to your liking
+Take a look at the [config readme](docs/config.md) for info on how to tweak the Vitality GOES configuration to your liking.

 ### Advanced configurations for goestools